Share This Article

 7. In 2020 there were 6.96 million families with a single father.

-8. In 2020, data show that there are about 1.3 million Black single fathers, 3.5 million White single fathers, and 1.69 million Hispanic single fathers.
+8. In 2020, statistics on fatherhood show that there are about 1.3 million Black single fathers, 3.5 million White single fathers, and 1.69 million Hispanic single fathers.

 Time Spent on Unpaid Care Work and Childcare by Fathers